 Leitenberg's research work is concentrated in three disparate areas of study: biological weapons; actual wars and conflicts of the past two decades, and the issue of international intervention in these; and the history of nuclear weapons between the U.S. and USSR between 1945 and 1995.
 CISSM published his major monograph Biological Weapons Arms Control in 1996.

 With specific reference to Biological Weapons: a subject of particular current concern, Leitenberg's academic training was in Biology and Chemistry and his first paper dealing with biological weapons was published in 1967.
 At SIPRI, he was a member of the team that produced the six-volume study, The Problem of Chemical and Biological Warfare, published between 1971 and 1973.
 Since 1992, he has published thirty papers in the area of biological weapons.
-Several of these papers concern the BW program of the former USSR and a book on the subject will be printed by Harvard University press in 2012.
+Several of these papers concern the BW program of the former USSR and a book on the subject was published by Harvard University Press in 2013.
 Leitenberg published two other recent books on the subject of biological weapons: "The Problem of Biological Weapons" (National Defense College, Stockholm, 2004) and "Assessing the Biological Weapons and Bioterrorism Threat" (US Army War College, December 2005).